moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q9-Falco.md

-# Question - Falco
+### Question - Falco

-## K8s Docs
+### K8s Docs

 [Falco](https://falco.org/docs/)

-A pod in the space namespace has produced an alert that a shell was opened in the container of this pod.
+A pod in the "space" namespace has produced an alert that a shell was opened in the container of this pod.

 Find the falco rule that uses this and change the output to show the "user id", "container id", "container image repo"